Jimbly/dcexjam2025/README.md

 TODO
 * balance and level design
 * F11 for fullscreen hint somewhere

-* damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit
-* animate/grow critters on attack / hit
-* use floaters to show player numbers on floors
-* player names over heads
 * make dude's books more clear
 * choose player cloak color in customization (just 6 hard-coded?); maybe hat color based on equipped hat?
 * golden hat reward for final level (if it shows on players)